Self-supervised debiasing using low rank regularization: Additional results

 \section{Additional results}

-We first supplement observations of rank reduction in CIFAR-10C.
-Then we present a simple synthetic simulation on the impacts of rank regularization, followed by additional results on non-contrastive methods.
-Then we provide additional analysis on relations between existing hyperparameters of self-supervised learning and effective rank.
+Our additional results can be roughly categorized into: (1) more observations related to the rank reduction, (2) rank regularization in self-supervised learning, and (3) an examination of the potential of existing hyperparameters as a bias controller.
+Our observations include the rank reduction trends in CIFAR-10C and Vision Transformer (ViT, \cite{dosovitskiy2020image}), followed by rank regularization results with a moderate level of bias, and results of nuclear norm regularization.
+Then we present a simple synthetic simulation on the behavior of rank-regularized encoder.
+Then the potential of using shallow networks as the bias-capturing model will be discussed, followed by additional results on non-contrastive methods, MIMIC-CXR + NIH, and CelebA (blonde).
+Lastly, we provide additional analysis on relations between existing hyperparameters of self-supervised learning and effective rank.